Staffordshire Smart Alert is just one way you can receive community safety information and engage with local policing.

-As part of the wider approach to digital and traditional engagement, Smart Alert was launched by Police and Crime Commissioner for Staffordshire Matthew Ellis in March 2016 to improve engagement between Staffordshire Police and the communities they serve.
+As part of the wider approach to digital and traditional engagement, Smart Alert was launched by former Police and Crime Commissioner for Staffordshire Matthew Ellis in March 2016 to improve engagement between Staffordshire Police and the communities they serve.

 The free service, which is for people aged 12 years or over, allows you to personalise your alerts to find out more about rural, horse, canal, school and cycle crime.
 Each alert will include an incident number and contact details so members of the public can contact Staffordshire Police if they have any relevant information.
 Local businesses can also receive Smart Alerts that are relevant to their industry sector.